Layout-related CSS Properties

 5 padding: 10px;

-• Inline-block elements are displayed on the same line as other inline elements, but you can set height and width like block elements.
+inline-blockdisplays the element as an inline element, but it also possesses block element characteristics. - Inline-block elements are displayed on the same line as other inline elements, but you can set height and width like block elements.

 none